-On A Level English Literature you will have the opportunity to read, discuss, analyse and write about a wide range of literary texts from an exciting range of genres across different literary periods.
+You will read, discuss, analyse and write about a wide range of literature.
 You will develop your critical skills and learn how to present your ideas effectively.
 You will read widely and independently, engage creatively and apply your knowledge of literary analysis and evaluation in speech and writing.
 You'll explore the contexts of the texts you're reading and deepen your understanding of the changing traditions of literature in English.
 The course features a fascinating mix of texts from across the genres.

-What can I go on to do?
+What can I do next?